-There are a number of components that make up the electric guitar and each of them plays an important role in how this instrument produces sound.
-Whilst some of the parts are the same as the acoustic guitar, there are some parts that make these two instruments very different.
+Many components make up the electric guitar, and each plays an important role in how this instrument produces sound.
+Whilst some parts are the same as the acoustic guitar; some make these two instruments very different.

-Head: The headstock is located at the top of the guitar and holds the tuning pegs, you will usually find the manufacturers logo here.
+Head: The headstock is located at the guitar’s top and holds the tuning pegs; you will usually find the manufacturer’s logo here.